CollaFuse: Navigating Limited Resources and Privacy in Collaborative Generative AI: Background and Related Work

-The foundations of our work are built by the collaborative concepts of distributed learning as well as the architectural principles of diffusion models. \textit{Federated Learning} (FL) was first introduced by \citet{McMahan2017FL} as a solution to make distributed data accessible for training without storing it centrally.
-Since then, FL has been on a triumphant march and received a lot of attention~\citep{hard2019federated, karnebogen2023SLR_FL}.
-At its core, FL iteratively composes locally trained models into a global model requiring clients to share model updates and gradients, thereby increasing the privacy risk of, e.g., membership inference~\citep{shokri17meminf} or reconstruction attacks~\citep{zhu19leakage}.
+Our research is grounded in the collaborative concepts of distributed learning and the architectural principles of diffusion models. \textit{FL} was first introduced by \citet{McMahan2017FL} utilizing distributed data for training without storing it centrally.
+Since then, FL has been on a triumphant march and received a lot of attention~\citep{hard2019federated}.
+At its core, FL iteratively composes locally trained models into a global model requiring clients to share model updates and gradients, which increases the risk of data leakage~\citep{shokri17meminf,zhu19leakage}.
 Furthermore, FL comes with high computational requirements at the client-side~\citep{SplitFed2022}.

-Another paradigm for collaborative learning is \textit{Split Learning} (SL), which was introduced by \citet{gupta2018distributed} exploiting the sequencing of operations in neural networks.
+Another paradigm for collaborative learning is \textit{SL} exploiting the sequencing of operations in neural networks~\citep{gupta2018distributed}.
 In general, SL splits a neural network among multiple clients and a shared server.
 This is especially intriguing as clients can use a server to train most of the model while keeping the data and labels locally.
 In 2020, research advanced diffusion models with the introduction of \textit{Denoising Diffusion Probabilistic Models} (DDPM)~\citep{Ho2020}, offering an alternative to GANs~\citep{goodfellow20gans} for image generation.
 DDPMs involve two processes: diffusion and denoising.
 The diffusion process adds noise from a Gaussian distribution incrementally to an image over $T$ steps.
 In the denoising process, the model estimates the noise added at each step $t \in [0,T]$.
 While training the model, weights are updated, calculating the loss based on the difference between true and estimated noise.
 Accordingly, the initial training image is not necessary for the denoising process.
 On this basis, DDPMs are able to generate new images from pure Gaussian noise, which closely resemble the images of the training data set.
 Fidelity metrics, like the Kernel-Inception distance (KID)~\citep{binkowsi18kid}, gauge diffusion model performance by quantifying the difference between the distributions of real and generated images.